rocklobster-in/bogo/readme.txt

 == Changelog ==

+= 3.9 =

+* Overhauls the JavaScript used in the admin screens.
+* Fixes a lot of errors that the Plugin Check plugin (PCP) has reported.

 = 3.8.2 =

 * Fixes a bug that prevents block editor from working correctly on 6.4-6.5 versions of WordPress.